Repurposing Spaces in the Office

 While many sectors and industries may sublet parts of buildings in response to an increased building capacity, many offices across the world have already begun reusing and reimagining spaces to positively influence their company culture.

 There has been an increase demand on workplaces to provide a variety of seating, rooms, and access to technology where people can meet or work alone, as well as micro-offices, allowing for independent work as well as small team meetings, that don’t shut off the occupants to the rest of the environment.

 This can be achieved through the use of flexible, multiuse furniture, such as our verandas, a completely adaptable modular meeting room system, which allows organizations to repurpose wide spaces as well as provide a great level of autonomy and design choice for their employees.

 Bumble, a dating, friendship and networking app repurposed their London office with the intention to reflect the varying needs of their business and people.
 The key goal of the new brief was to create a floor that focused solely on collaboration and adaptability.
 By experimenting over a two-year period and seeking feedback from their employees, they were confident that the reimagined space would be worthwhile and suitable for the future workforce.

 Adaptive spaces require design solutions that allow for clearly defined zones for different purposes, whether it’s independent concentration work, team collaboration or booths for socializing.
-Sub-architectural furniture, such as the Arcadia which we built with Product Design Consultants, Gensler, is perfect for customization of the environment and a great way to repurpose space.
-The Arcadia is fluid, flexible and future-proof, allowing a vast choice of configurations and forms, from private cloisters, to spacious pantheons – with almost unlimited combinations available to work for any office, with any needs, at any time.
+Sub-architectural furniture, such as the Aeonica which we built with Product Design Consultants, Gensler, is perfect for customization of the environment and a great way to repurpose space.
+The Aeonica is fluid, flexible and future-proof, allowing a vast choice of configurations and forms, from private cloisters, to spacious pantheons – with almost unlimited combinations available to work for any office, with any needs, at any time.

 Drawing on their rich, Chicago-based heritage, Stantec have designed a stunning new workspace for leading retailer, Wal…